psuteparuk/ScalaOfLife/README.md

 Follow the instructions of the exam below, and produce the given results in Scala.
 You may use Pull requests from your Git account or send it to us back on e-mail
 <br/>

-Please take your time, this exam is not hard, We no need the result.
+Please take your time, the exam is not hard and we don't need the result.
 We need to see how you code.
 <br/>

 The first you have to do is install "SBT" [http://www.scala-sbt.org] on your machine.<br />